SpineEventEngine/logging/README.md

 ```

 Also, a user can attach its own metadata.
 For instance, you can attach
-a user ID to all log records for the current request.
+a user ID to all log records for the current request, or force logging
+level if the requested URL contains a debug parameter.

-Here is an example of how to attach a custom context metadata:
+Here is an example of how to attach a user ID:

 ```kotlin
 import io.spine.logging.LoggingFactory.singleMetadataKey